aut0maticjack/lazyweb/RetroPie-DOSBox-Notes.md

 Setting `output=opengl` does not harm performance and applies bilinear smoothing to make things look nicer, though it also renders a mouse cursor in the top left corner which is rather annoying.

-Setting `windowresolution=1280x960` looks nicer but performance suffers.
+Setting `windowresolution=1280x960` looks nicer but performance suffers for more complex games.
 Maybe this is OK to use with less demanding games.

 Setting `scaler=normal2x` doesn't seem to make any performance difference, unsure if it makes a graphical difference either.
+Even on weaker games, `scaler=normal3x` affects performance.

 ## Performance